 Recipients are required to present their research, and may choose to utilize one or more venues:

-• While many recipients choose to present their work at the Honors Thesis Forum or the Undergraduate Research Conference, the fellowship committee also encourages applicants to suggest original ideas for presenting their work.
+• While many recipients choose to present their work at the Honors Research Forum or the Undergraduate Research Conference, the fellowship committee also encourages applicants to suggest original ideas for presenting their work.

 • Host a dialogue in the Honors Coffee Forum.